You can use Team Foundation Build to compile and test a Windows Store app.

 You must be a member of the Administrators group on the build server and your Manage build resources permission must be set to Allow.
-For more information, see Team Foundation Server permissions.
+For more information, see Permission reference for Team Foundation Server.

 Install Visual Studio on the build server.
 In most cases, you can install the same version of Visual Studio that your team uses on its dev machines.